 Their specialty is the meringue topped key lime pie, but chocolate is my first love.
 So, I went with the chocolate topped, and our daughter went with the chocolate dipped.

 The little shop also offers around 170 items.
 Here you will find key lime in the shape of cakes, cookies, sauces, candies, nuts, and more.

-Over all I would totally recommend driving the Florida Keys if you ever get the chance.
-Even when the weather isn’t the greatest, there are lots of Fun Things to do While driving the Florida Keys and plenty of amazing places to eat.
+Over all, I would totally recommend driving the Florida Keys if you ever get the chance.
+Even when the weather isn't the greatest, there are lots of things to do in FL Keys and plenty of amazing places to eat.